-Artisanal chocolates, delectable truffles, hand-spun caramels: These five Kansas City chocolatiers make tempting handmade treats and gifts that could stand in for works of art.
-Some also serve authentic European espresso and excellent drinking chocolate.
-One, in particular, offers lovely café-style meals as well.
+Artisanal chocolates, delectable truffles, hand-spun caramels: The sweets scene in Kansas City includes chocolatiers who make tempting handmade treats and gifts that could stand in for works of art.
+But many of Kansas City's mainstays go beyond boxes of chocolates, offering extras that range from authentic European espresso and excellent drinking chocolate to café-style meals.
 Stock up on some of these beauties to take home or give away, but don't be surprised if they don't last long.

 It would be easy to mistake the colorful gems inside Christopher Elbow's display cases for tiny little masterpieces.
-The famed chef masterfully combines unusual flavors (champagne, bananas Foster, tequila lime) and chic designs to create truly gift-worthy chocolates.
+The famed chef masterfully combines unusual flavors (champagne, banana lime rum, yuzu mandarin) and chic designs to create truly gift-worthy chocolates.
 When you visit his sleek shop, try an espresso or hot chocolate.

 Panache used to be a staple of the Country Club Plaza, but it has since moved to Park Place in Leawood to continue its four decades of chocolate making.
 Fill up on handcrafted milk or dark chocolate bars, bonbons, and truffles; chocolate-covered Oreos; molded Colombian chocolates; and caramel chocolate "Poppo" (dark chocolate–drenched caramel popcorn).
 Curate a selection yourself or pick from one of the shop's exquisite black boxes with gold lettering and satin ribbons.

 Bizz & Weezy makes chocolates of many stripes, but it's the smooth, creamy caramel filling that people come back for time and again.
-The treat is undeniably the best in the city and goes well with all those artisanal chocolate barks, bars, truffles, and huge turtles with cashews, almonds, pecans and, of course, caramel (the house specialty).
-The fancifully designed chocolate-covered Oreos are the perfect gift by themselves or as a featured product in a Bizz & Weezy gift basket.
-The owners of this gem even teach about chocolate making and chocolate painting, so you can be sure they're the masters about town.
+The treat is undeniably the best in the city and goes well with all those artisanal chocolate barks, bars, truffles, and huge turtles with cashews, almonds, pecans, and the house specialty caramel.
+They also offer a gourmet spin on hot chocolate bombs with flavors like lavender ginger.